 - Educational Leadership and Management in all levels and types of educational institution

 Our extensive and continually evolving postgraduate programmes include an innovative on-line doctorate in education as well as Masters degrees, including professionally focused qualifications in Educational Practice, and a number of named pathways in Adult Education, Support for Learning, English Language Teaching and Religion and Education.
 The School also supports a wide variety of part-time and full-time PhD students.
-A particular strength of the Faculty is educational leadership, where we offer a number of programmes including our ground-breaking Masters in Educational and Public Service Leadership taught in collaboration with the University’s Business School.
+A particular strength of the School is educational leadership, where we offer a number of programmes including our ground-breaking suite of Masters degrees.
 Complementing this is a programme designed particularly for those who wish to become leaders in religiously denominated schools.
 We also offer a Masters in Educational Research.

-As a research-led School of Education we are constantly re-shaping and developing our teacher education programmes, which include a Bachelor of Education (Primary Education); Professional Graduate Diploma in Education (Secondary); Professional Graduate Diploma in Education (Primary); MA in Philosophical and Religious Education; Bachelor of Technological Education and a Bachelor of Education (Music) taught in collaboration with the Royal Scottish Academy of Music and Drama.
+As a research-led School of Education we are constantly re-shaping and developing our teacher education programmes, which include a Bachelor of Education (Primary Education); Professional Graduate Diploma in Education (Secondary); Professional Graduate Diploma in Education (Primary); MA in Religious and Philosophical Education; Bachelor of Technological Education and a Bachelor of Education (Music) taught in collaboration with the Royal Conservatoire of Scotland.
 An important responsibility of the School is the preparation of teachers for service in Catholic schools and this is reflected in key components of several of the initial teacher education programmes.

-The work of the School is organised around five Research and Knowledge Transfer Groups (RKTGs):
+The work of the School is organised around five Research and Teaching Groups (RTGs):

 Creativity, Culture and Faith